JohnAspro/GOL/README.md

 **The Program**

-This program is made by basically blocking chunks of pixels into a block and treating it as an entity the entity is either alive or dead according to the rules of the game.
+This program is made by basically grouping chunks of pixels into a block and treating it as an entity, the entity is either alive or dead according to the rules of the game.
 The user can hard code how many entities can exist and how dense the starting population is.
 Also you can pause the game or click to a block to make it alive.